Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-abilities-and-feats.md

 performing strenuous activities does not count toward the required rest time.

+### Suggested Portfolio Elements
-**Suggested Portfolio Elements:** This entry gives one or more portfolio elements that are associated with the salient divine ability in question.
+This entry gives one or more portfolio elements that are associated with the salient divine ability in question.
 The information is provided as guidance and should not be taken as a rule.